 When it comes to JavaScript testing, Jest is one of the most popular and feature-rich frameworks available.
+A crucial part of writing tests in Jest is understanding the test

 method.